 Players with most appearances

-The player with most appearances is the national team goalkeeper Andoni Zubizarreta.
+The player with most appearances is the former national team goalkeeper Andoni Zubizarreta.
 He played most of his matches in FC Barcelona and in total he did 622 La Liga appearances.
-Next to him is the Real Madrid player Raúl who made 550 matches.
+Next to him is the Real Madrid player Raúl with 550 matches.

 By Oscar Anderson

 1909 The Royal Spanish Football Federation (Real Federación Española de Fútbol; RFEF) is founded.

 1934 The league is expanded to 12 clubs.